January, the same as

 Daylight

-In Mumbai, the average length of the day in January is 11.1h.
+In Mumbai, the average length of the day in January is 11h and 8min.

 Sunshine

-The average sunshine in Mumbai, India, is 8.7h.
+In Mumbai, the average sunshine in January is 8.7h.

 UV index

-In January, the average daily maximum UV index is 8.
-A UV Index value of 8 to 10 symbolizes a very high health hazard from the exposure to the Sun's UV radiation for ordinary individuals.
+In January, the average daily maximum UV index in Mumbai is 8.
+A UV Index reading of 8 to 10 represents a very high health hazard from unsafe exposure to UV radiation for ordinary individuals.

-Note: The average daily UV index of 8 transform into the following instructions:
+Note: The daily high UV index of 8 in January translates into this advice: